SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

    npm install @spartacus/schematics@2211.36.0 --prefix ../temp-schematics-36
    ```

-3. From the temporary directory, run the schematics on your project by running the following command:
+3. Execute the schematics by running the following command from the root directory of your project:

    ```bash
    ng g ../temp-schematics-36/node_modules/@spartacus/schematics:modernize-app-migrated-from-6_8-to-2211_19